Occupation of Japan: Size and scope

 May 1946: The Indian Army 2nd Battalion 5th Royal Gurkha Rifles march through Kure, Hiroshima soon after their arrival in Japan.

 By the end of 1945, around 430,000 American soldiers were stationed throughout Japan.
 Of the main Japanese islands, Kyushu was occupied by the 24th Infantry Division, with some responsibility for Shikoku.
 Honshu was occupied by the First Cavalry Division and Sixth Army.
 Hokkaido was occupied by the 77th Infantry and 11th Airborne Divisions.
 By the beginning of 1946, replacement troops began to arrive in the country in large numbers and were assigned to MacArthur's Eighth Army, headquartered in Tokyo's Dai-Ichi building.
-In total, including rotations of replacement troops throughout the seven years, nearly 1 million American soldiers would serve in the Occupation, in addition to thousands of civilian contractors and tens of thousands of dependents.
+The US occupation forces also included air and naval contingents.
+In total, including rotations of replacement troops throughout the seven years, nearly 1 million American soldiers would serve in the occupation, in addition to thousands of civilian contractors and tens of thousands of dependents.

 The American forces were supplemented by around 40,000 troops from the British Commonwealth.
 The official British Commonwealth Occupation Force (BCOF), composed of Australian, British, Indian and New Zealand personnel, did not begin deployment to Japan until February 21, 1946.
 While U.S. forces were responsible for the overall occupation, BCOF was responsible for supervising demilitarization and the disposal of Japan's war industries.
 BCOF was also responsible for occupation of several western prefectures and had its headquarters at Kure.
-At its peak, the force numbered about 40,000 personnel.
-During 1947, BCOF began to decrease its activities in Japan, and officially wound up in 1951.
+At its peak, the force numbered about 40,000 personnel, which amounted to a quarter of the occupation forces.
+The primary ground units involved were the 34th Australian Infantry Brigade, 9th New Zealand Infantry Brigade, 5th British Infantry Brigade (later redesignated as the 25th Independent Infantry Brigade), and the 268th Indian Infantry Brigade.
+The air component, known as British Commonwealth Air Forces (BCAIR), consisted of squadrons from all participants.
+The naval component was provided primarily by the British Pacific Fleet, together with contingents of Commonwealth ships.
+During 1947, BCOF began to decrease its activities in Japan.
+By 1948, it was staffed solely by Australian personnel.
+It was effectively wound up in 1951 as control of Commonwealth forces in Japan was transferred to British Commonwealth Forces Korea.

+China was originally an intended participant in the occupation.
+The National Revolutionary Army under Chiang Kai-shek was allotted Aichi Prefecture as its initial zone of responsibility, with the possibility of the Chinese occupation zone being altered by SCAP as needed.
+The National Revolutionary Army's 67th Division was selected as the unit to be deployed to Japan.
+The planned Chinese occupation ultimately never materialized.

 The Far Eastern Commission and Allied Council for Japan were also established to supervise the occupation of Japan.
 The establishment of a multilateral Allied council for Japan was proposed by the Soviet government as early as September 1945, and was supported partially by the British, French and Chinese governments.